Justin-Garey/Guides/self_hosting/proxmox.md

 - The management interface is available on port `8006` at the address given to the Proxmox machine.
 - The web interface will probably be considered a security risk by the browser due to the certificate being self signed and not recognized.
 The best solution is to just proceed.
 This [Reddit post](https://www.reddit.com/r/Proxmox/comments/17e0l7z/understanding_implications_of_proxmoxs_selfsigned/) highlights the issue with more options to mitigate it.
-- Upon first time access, you will need to sign in with `root` and the password created at during the set up process.
+- Upon first time access, you will need to sign in with `root` and the password created at during the setup process.
 ## Machine Modifications

 - In the BIOS menu, I've set the computer to boot up when being powered on again.
-Not necessary, but its useful for automating the services I want to run.
+Not necessary, but it's useful for automating the services I want to run.
 ## Using Proxmox
 ### Creating User Accounts